 One of Iceland's most popular sightseeing routes is the road along Iceland’s South Coast.
-Just off the highway are some of the country's most famous and unique attractions, such as the Seljalandsfoss and Skogafoss waterfalls, the Eyjafjallajokull volcano, Myrdalsjokull glacier, and the black sand beach of Reynisfjara near the village of Vik.
+Some of the country's most famous and unique attractions are just off the highway, such as the Seljalandsfoss and Skogafoss waterfalls, the Eyjafjallajokull volcano, Myrdalsjokull glacier, and the black sand beach of Reynisfjara near the village of Vik.

 Those traveling the South Coast should definitely pass by the stunning Jokulsarlon glacier lagoon.
-September is the last month you can take a boat ride on the lagoon for a dramatic, up-close view of the enormous icebergs floating on the icy-blue water.
+September is one of the last months you can take a boat ride on the lagoon for a dramatic, up-close view of the enormous icebergs floating on the icy-blue water.

 Unless the snow arrives early, the roads in Iceland should all be open until mid-to-late September.
 This access means that there's still a chance to visit many parts of the Highlands that are inaccessible during the winter.

-The roads to the Westfjords are open in September, one of the most beautiful but often overlooked regions of Iceland.
+The roads to the Westfjords are open in September, one of Iceland's most beautiful but often overlooked regions.
 Zig-zagging through the fjords is an experience in itself, without mentioning the untouched beauty of its dramatic landscapes.
 A lot of roads on the Westfjords are gravel roads that require a four-wheeled drive vehicle, so keep that in mind when booking your rental car.